axze-az/cftal/README.md

 Specializations for x86 processors with instructions set extensions up to AVX2 are implemented and tested.
-The specializations for processors with AVX512 extensions are not tested yet.
+The specializations for processors with AVX512 extensions are not much tested yet.
 AArch64 code is not tested.

 The library also contains vectors with variable sizes.
 These use the